oliveiradan/clumsy-bird/README.md

 Once it completes, you'll have the Clumsy Bird application running both on your laptop and in the cloud.
 That's how easy it is to get started with Shipped!

 ### Step 5.
 Compose and Deploy Your Project with the Shipped UI
 If you've composed your project with the CLI, you can skip this step.
-However, if you prefer to compose your project online - or would just like to see how it's down - just use any modern browser (we recommend Chrome) to navigate to the [Shipped welcome page](http://shipped-cisco.com).
+However, if you prefer to compose your project online - or would just like to see how it's done - just use any modern browser (we recommend Chrome) to navigate to the [Shipped welcome page](http://shipped-cisco.com).

 ![](https://github.com/CiscoCloud/clumsy-bird/blob/Deploy/images/home.Png)
 #### Step 5.1 Login to Shipped
 Your GitHub account is all you need to login to Shipped, so click on the big green "Sign up with GitHub" button.

 If this is your first project, Shipped automatically pops up a Create New Project form; if not, select Create New Project from the Your Projects dropdown to get the popup:

 ![](https://github.com/CiscoCloud/clumsy-bird/blob/Deploy/images/createproject.Png)

 Enter a name for your project (we'll use "Sample" for this project) and press Start Composing.
 Shipped displays a list of development services: